Cartoon Art Museum

 Address: 781 Beach Street, Fisherman’s Wharf

 Cost: $10 adults, $6 students/seniors, free for kids under 5.
-Free first Tuesday of the month.
+Free on the first Tuesday of the month.

-What to know: Check what exhibition is currently showing before you go.
-The rotating shows vary widely in subject.
-The gift shop has a strong selection of graphic novels and art prints.
+What to know: Check the current exhibition before going; the rotating shows vary widely.
+The gift shop carries graphic novels and art prints.

 Getting There